Hamilton Cycles In Vertex-Transitive Graphs of Order 10p: Preliminaries

-\begin{theorem} $X$ is Hamiltonian if $r=2$. \end{theorem} \demo Suppose that $r=|B_i|=2$ for $i=1, 2, \cdots, m-1$, i.e., $m=5p$.
-Since $K$ is faithful on $B_i$ for $0\leq i\leq 5p-1$, $K\cong\ZZ_2$ and $G/K$ is a minimal transitive permutation of degree $5p$.
-According to Lemma \ref{r-rs}, we only need to deal with the case where $G/K$ is quasi-primitive on $V(X_K)$, that is $G/K$ is a quasi-primitive permutation group of degree $5p$.
-Then Propositions \ref{5p} and \ref{quasiprimitive} gives all the candidates of $G/K$ which shows that $\soc(G/K)$ is an almost simple group.
-Applying the minimal transitivity of $G$, one yields that $G/K=\soc(G/K)$ is a nonabelian simple group denoted by $T$.
-If $G/K$ is $2$-transitive on $V(X_K)$, then $X_K\cong\K_{5p}$ and the valency of $X_K$ is $5p-1$ which is greater than $\frac{10p}{3}$, so is the graph $X$.
-Applying Proposition \ref{pro:2}, one shows that the graph $X$ has a Hamilton cycle.
-Now assume that $G/K$ is not 2-transitive on $V(X_K)$.
+\begin{theorem} $X$ is Hamiltonian if $r=2$. \end{theorem} \demo Suppose that $r=|B_i|=2$ for $i=1, 2, \dots, m-1$, i.e., $m=5p$.
+Since $K$ is faithful on $B_i$ for $0\leq i\leq 5p-1$, it follows that $K\cong\ZZ_2$ and $G/K$ is a minimal transitive permutation group of degree $5p$.
+By Lemma \ref{r-rs}, we need only consider the case where $G/K$ is quasiprimitive on $V(X_K)$, i.e., $G/K$ is a quasiprimitive permutation group of degree $5p$.
+Then, Propositions \ref{5p} and \ref{quasiprimitive} provide all possible candidates for $G/K$, implying that $\soc(G/K)$ is an almost simple group.
+Applying the minimal transitivity of $G$, we deduce that $G/K=\soc(G/K)$ is a nonabelian simple group, denoted by $T$.
+If $G/K$ is $2$-transitive on $V(X_K)$, then $X_K\cong\K_{5p}$ and the valency of $X_K$ is $5p-1$, which exceeds $\frac{10p}{3}$.
+Consequently, the valency of $X$ also exceeds $\frac{10p}{3}$.
+By Proposition \ref{pro:2}, the graph $X$ contains a Hamilton cycle.
+Now, assume that $G/K$ is not 2-transitive on $V(X_K)$.